Crazycurly/gesture_MeArm/README.md

 ```

 ## Set up webcam
- you can use the default webcam or an android phone as a webcam through [Droidcam](https://play.google.com/store/apps/details?id=com.dev47apps.droidcam) app.
+ you can use the normal webcam or an android phone as a webcam through [Droidcam](https://play.google.com/store/apps/details?id=com.dev47apps.droidcam) app.

  change the cam_source in the code.
  ```python